-The National Fisherfolk Organisation is interested in developing the capacity to collaborate with and better interpret the information coming from, and needed by, the Met Services.
-This encompasses training in the use and interpretation of publicly available online forecasting tools used by the Met Service and others.
-In this way the cooperatives can share risk knowledge with members while being aware of the limits to their interpretation capacity and to forecasting services.
-It is important for FEWER to include training in desktop services for the cooperatives and fisheries households, and to foster learning-bydoing by the Met Service and Fisheries Division to strengthen collaboration.
+The national fisherfolk organisation is interested in developing the capacity to collaborate with and better interpret the information coming from, and needed by, the Met Services.
+This includes translating meteorological terms into communication better understood by fishers.
+It also encompasses training in the use and interpretation of publicly available online forecasting tools used by the Met Service and others.
+This is so that the cooperatives can share risk knowledge with members while being aware of the limits to their interpretation capacity and to forecasting services.
+It is important for FEWER to include training in desktop services for the cooperatives and fisheries households, and to foster learning-by-doing by the Met Service and Fisheries Division to strengthen collaboration.